Subcommittee Members to Discuss Fiscal Priorities for the 114th Congress

-The Subcommittee on Health, chaired by Rep. Joe Pitts (R-PA), has scheduled a hearing for Monday, April 7, 2014, at 3:00 p.m. in room 2123 of the Rayburn House Office Building.
-The hearing is entitled “Improving Predictability and Transparency in DEA and FDA Regulation.”
-Witnesses to be announced.
+The Subcommittee on Health, chaired by Rep. Joe Pitts (R-PA), has scheduled a hearing for Tuesday, December 9, 2014, at 10:30 a.m. in room 2123 of the Rayburn House Office Building.
+The hearing is entitled, “Setting Fiscal Priorities.”

 The Majority Memorandum, a witness list, and witness testimony will be available here as they are posted.